Florence Park

 About the Location

-The park's origins are closely tied to the Mormon settlers of Winter Quarters, who designated this area as their town square during their temporary settlement in the 1840s.
-For more than a century, Florence Park was home to the landmark Mormon Tree, which served as a significant historical marker.
+The park's story begins with the Mormon settlers of Winter Quarters, who carved out this area as their town square during their temporary - but historically significant - settlement in the 1840s.
+For more than a century, the park was home to the celebrated Mormon Tree, a natural landmark that stood as a silent witness to generations of visitors.

 All Features & Facilities